 Tara Noland says

-So glad you liked it, always one of our faves!
+So glad you enjoyed them, one of our faves!!

 Tara Noland says